noratrieb-lehre/davinci-cors/API.md

 Routes that require admin
 `401 no-admin`  on a request where the user is not admin in that class
 Routes that require owner
-`401 no-owner`  on a request where the user is not the owner in that class
+`401 no-owner`  on a request where the user is not the owner in that class `401 banned`  when the member has been banned

 Routes that insert/edit something
 `409 already-exists` (on Unique Violation)